vinhnghiemcr/u2_lab_conditional_rendering/README.md

 ## Notes/Tips
 - Take a look at what is already provided in the app.
 Using the state we have, how could we decide which components to render under certain conditions?
 - Consider the many conditional statements we've used throughout this course (if/else, switch, ternary).
 Which would be best for this situation?
-- The app **will not** render any components until you've called them in the `Form.jsx` render statement...
+- The app ***will not*** render any components until you've called them in the `Form.jsx` render statement...
-- The **majority** of your work will be done in `Form.jsx`.
+- The ***majority*** of your work will be done in `Form.jsx`.

 ## Bonus
-- Configure the `Back` buttons to reset the state and return to the welcome page
+- Configure the `Back` buttons to reset the state and return to the welcome page.
 - Style it up!
+Remember to import your CSS file!

 ## Resources
 - [Conditional Rendering](https://github.com/SEI-R-1-25/u2_lesson_react_conditional_rendering)